-We know many employees despise performance reviews, so why hasn’t the system been revamped?
-We look at a Fortune 500 company that turned appraisals on their head.
+We know many employees hate performance reviews, so why hasn’t the system been revamped?
+We look at a Fortune 500 company that turned appraisals on their head

 The deck is stacked against performance reviews, with study after study showing they’re a serious threat to employee engagement and company efficiency.
 A 2005 survey by People IQ found 88% of employees agreed performance appraisals gave them a bad opinion of HR.
 And an Impact/HR Marketer report claims 63% of executives believe the performance review process is focused on delivery and not actual results that impact the bottom line.

 According to Professor Samuel Culbert at the UCLA Anderson School of Management, traditional performance reviews facilitate dishonesty between employees and managers.
 “The employee is stuck trying to hide (mistakes) from the boss because their pay, promotion and assignments depend on it,” he said.
 “There are engineers who received (perfect) fives at the nuclear facility in Japan that didn’t tell their bosses what was going on.”